bxdoan/bxdoan/README.md

 <div align="center">

-> I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.
+> If you look at what you have in life, you’ll always have more.
+If you look at what you don’t have in life, you’ll never have enough.

-> — Maya Angelou —
+> — Oprah Winfrey —

 </div>